-- On-line guessing make use of the NIST Entropy spreadsheet to ensure sufficient entropy and min-entropy, as appropriate for this assurance level's corresponding token strength requirement. - Replay ensure that it is impractical to achieve successful authentication by recording and replaying a previous authentication message.
+On-line guessing - passwords or other authentication secrets must meet or exceed the required entropy and min-entropy criteria as determined using the NIST Password Entropy spreadsheet for the assurance profile being asserted. • Replay - ensure that it is impractical to achieve successful authentication by recording and replaying a previous authentication message.

-Documentation of policy, mechanisms and practices to show this is done.
+Documentation including the policy, procedures and description of the mechanisms to accomplish this.

-4.2.5.9 (S) Threat protection 2
+4.2.5.9 S Threat protection 2

-The authentication protocol also must resist an eavesdropper attack.
-Any eavesdropper who records all the messages passing between a claimant and a verifier or relying party must find that it is impractical (see Terminology section) to learn the password or to otherwise obtain information that would allow the eavesdropper to impersonate the claimant.
+The authentication protocol must resist an eavesdropper attack.
+Any eavesdropper who records all the messages passing between a claimant and a verifier or relying party must find that it is impractical (see IAAF Glossary) to learn the password or to otherwise obtain information that would allow the eavesdropper to impersonate the claimant.